 Is Collagen Halal or Haram?
 The Full Breakdown

 Collagen is neither automatically halal nor automatically haram.
 Its permissibility depends on three factors: the source animal, the slaughter method, and the processing environment.
 Porcine collagen is always haram.
-Bovine and marine collagen can be halal — but only with verified third-party certification confirming compliance at every stage of production.
+Bovine collagen can be halal, but only with verified third-party certification confirming compliance at every stage of production.

 Porcine Collagen — Always Haram